juliansester/nga/README.md

 # Content

-The Examples are provided as seperate jupyter notebooks.
+The Examples from the paper are provided as seperate jupyter notebooks, each with a unique name, exactly specifying which example is covered therein.

 The file Functions.py contains the Pyhton-code that is employed to train the hedging strategies.